dominioncfg/order-service/Readme.md

 ## CI

-The example also includes a simple Github Action for checking pull request making sure that the code compiles and the test are valid before merging but is missing other features like test reporting, artifact generation etc.
+The example also includes a simple Github Action for checking pull request making sure that the code compiles and the test are valid before merging but is missing other features like test reporting, artifact generation, etc.